girishji/scope.vim/README.md

 ## Live Grep

-Unlike fuzzy search `grep`, command is executed  after each keystroke in a dedicated external job.
+Unlike fuzzy search, `grep` command is executed  after each keystroke in a dedicated external job.
 Result updates occur every 100 milliseconds, ensuring real-time feedback.
 To maintain Vim's responsiveness, lengthy processes may be terminated.
 An ideal scenario involves launching Vim within the project directory, initiating a grep search, and iteratively refining your query until you pinpoint the desired result.
 Notably, when editing multiple files, you need not re-enter the grep string for each file.
-Refer to the note below for further details.
+Refer to the tip below for further details.

 ```vim
 vim9script